-Protecting your right to privacy of your personal information is of paramount importance to us and we have in place policies and procedures to ensure all your personal information, no matter how it has been obtained, is handled respectfully, sensitively, securely and in compliance with the APPs.
+Protecting your right to privacy is of paramount importance to us.
+We have policies and procedures in place to ensure all your personal information, no matter how it has been obtained, is handled respectfully, sensitively, securely and in compliance with the Privacy Act 1988 (Cth) (the Act), including the Australian Privacy Principles (APPs) found at Schedule 1 of the Act.

 1. Information we collect

-Generally, we will collect personal information directly from you: the range includes your name, current contact details, Date of Birth, formal identification (such as Driver’s Licence, passport and marriage certificate), financial information (including statements of assets and liabilities) and credit information.
+(a) personal information - we will mostly collect personal information directly from you, and in some cases, from other people or organisations.
+Personal information includes details such as your name, current contact details, date of birth, formal identification (such as driver's licence, passport and marriage certificate), financial information (including statements of assets and liabilities) and credit information.

-GIANT may also collect information about you from your access to our website for statistical purposes.
-This information is usually anonymous and we do not use it to identify individuals.
-However, due to the nature of internet protocols, such information might contain details that identify you, such as your IP address, internet service provider, the web page directing you and your activity on our website.
+(b) website usage information - we may also collect information about you from your access to our website for statistical purposes.
+This information is usually anonymous.
+However, due to the nature of internet protocols, such information may contain details that identify you (such as your IP address, internet service provider, the web page directing you to our website, and your activity on our website).
+We do not use this information to identify individuals.

 We may collect your personal information from a variety of sources, including: